AdrianF3/clientProjectA/README.md

 ## Demo Instructions
 <p>
     <b>The demo is still active as it was when I was developing this project</b>.
-Unfortunately the project/event was cancelled prior to launch and that is when I stopped development and lost access to the website or backend, as well as the originally deployed repo.
-I do have a copy of the repo which I have provided however.
+Unfortunately the project/event was cancelled prior to launch and that is when development stopped and I gave up access to the website & backend, as well as the originally deployed repo.
+I do have a copy of the repo, in its final version.
 </p>

 <p>
-    Becase of the changes made, the demo is no longer interactive - however all of pages are still visible and can be viewed with default/placeholder information.
-Below I've listed the workflow users would have followed with a brief description on what users would do on each page:
+    Becase of the changes, the demo is no longer interactive - however all of the pages are still visible and can be viewed with default/placeholder information.
+Below I've listed the workflow users would have experienced with a brief description of each page:
 </p>

 - Home Page: <a href="http://DismantleYourDoubt.com" targer="_blank">DismantleYourDoubt.com</a> , users would have been able to learn about the event and purchase access using a Shopify link<br>